hgzisme/report/content/4-EventParticipated/4.3-Event3/_index.md

 - **Connect Theory to Real-World Value**: To illustrate how these advanced technologies can be leveraged to solve business problems, enhance products, and drive innovation within the Vietnamese market.

 ### List of Speakers
--   Dinh Le Hoang Anh
+-   Dinh Le Hoang Anh - AWS Vietnam
 -   Lam Tuan Kiet
--   Danh Hoang Hieu Nghi
+-   Danh Hoang Hieu Nghi - AWS Vietnam

 ### Key Content & Highlights